bool is_lock_free() const noexcept;

-Checks whether the atomic operations on all objects of this type are lock-free.
+Checks whether the atomic operations on this object are lock-free.

 Return value

-true if the atomic operations on the objects of this type are lock-free, false otherwise.
+true if the atomic operations on this object are lock-free, false otherwise.

 All atomic types except for std::atomic_flag may be implemented using mutexes or other locking operations, rather than using the lock-free atomic CPU instructions.
 Atomic types are also allowed to be sometimes lock-free, e.g. if only aligned memory accesses are naturally atomic on a given architecture, misaligned objects of the same type have to use locks.